colinswrath/WindsOfTheNorth/gameplayguide/gameplayguide.markdown

 </div>

 <div style="margin-left: 4%;margin-right: 4%">
 Winds of the North includes many mods that work to improve integration for the Creation Club content.
-You can find a detailed list of the creations and what changes them <a href="./creationclub">here</a>.
+You can find a detailed list of the creations and what changes them <a href="{{ '/gameplayguide/creationclub' | relative_url }}">here</a>.
 </div>